kae4ka/asd-project/tasks/task_9_1/README.md

 **Basic flow:**
 1. User accesses the Outbox data management section.
+2. System checks access to manage data.
-2. System presents options to add, edit, or delete data entries.
+3. System presents options to add, edit, or delete data entries.
-3. User selects an action and modifies the data as needed.
+4. User selects an action and modifies the data as needed.
-4. System validates changes and updates Outbox accordingly.
+5. System validates changes and updates Outbox accordingly.

 ---

 ### Use Case: Upload Prepared Data
 **Description:** User decides to upload processed data from the Outbox to the destination.
 If no action is taken, data will be deleted automatically after a retention period.

-- **Primary Actor:** Data-Manager
+- **Primary Actor:** Task-Manager
 - **Goals:** Confirm and initiate data upload from the Outbox
 - **Pre-conditions:** Data is processed and available in the Outbox
 - **Post-conditions:** Data is either uploaded to the destination or deleted based on user action

 **Basic flow:**
 1. User reviews the data in the Outbox and selects the option to upload.
+2. System checks access to manage etl-task.
-2. System confirms the selection and initiates the upload process.
+3. System confirms the selection and initiates the upload process.
-3. Data is transferred to the destination, and system updates Outbox to indicate completion.
+4. Data is transferred to the destination, and system updates Outbox to indicate completion.

 ---